Box Hill artists' camp: Legacy

 The artists remembered the Box Hill era with great fondness and nostalgia.
 In old age, Roberts recalled:

 The site is located within the now suburbanised area of Box Hill South and is commemorated by a cairn in Artists Park off Prince Street.
 Other local tributes to the camp include the Roberts McCubbin Primary School and the Whitehorse Artists' Trail.
+Box Hill Town Hall is home to the City of Whitehorse Art Collection, which includes Box Hill works by McCubbin, Roberts and Streeton.